JasonKStevens/PuzzleBox.NeuralNets/README.md

 **PuzzleBox.NeuralNets** is a [.NET library](https://www.nuget.org/packages/PuzzleBox.NeuralNets/0.1.0) for building and training neural networks.

-The focus of this library is ease of use:
+The focus is ease of use:

 ```c#
 // Build